MatthewKosloski/site/README.md

 - sass `gem install sass`
 - octopress-minify-html `gem install octopress-minify-html`

-After you have all the requisites installed, you may now open the directory via Terminal and run it locally with `jekyll serve`
+After you have all the requisites installed, you may now open the directory via Terminal and run it locally with `jekyll serve`.

 ## Support